PrimeDAO/dapp-boilerplate-angular-bootstrap/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

+## Features

+--Gets web3 provider from Metamask
+--Shows ETH and ERC20 token balances
+--Dynamically changes addresses when user changes them in Metamask --Dynamically changes and displays network when user changes them in Metamask --Allows user to disconnect dapp from wallet

 ## Bootstrap Dependency

 This project uses Bootstrap version 4.1.1 loaded from the Bootstrap CDN (see the `index.html` file).
 There are alternate ways to add the Bootstrap dependencies to an Angular project directly if you don't want to take a dependency on the CDN.